BarnabasSzabolcs/pyquasargui/docs/index.md

 ![Logo](assets/logo4.png "QuasarGUI logo")

 # QuasarGUI

-Quasargui is a user-friendly package for making modern desktop apps in Python.
+Quasargui is a programmer-friendly package for making modern desktop apps in Python.

 Some reasons you might want to use QuasarGUI: